my10c/network-tools/README.md

 ### check_site
 Script to check a website with various options

+### check_ssl_cipher
+Script to get the SSL cipher supported by the given website

+### check_ssl_protocol
+Script to check which SSL protocols is supported by the given website

 #### IDEA:
  let me know your request 👻  and I *might* add it 😎